 By now, I’m sure it’s no surprise to anyone that we stood on line to get our picture taken while pushing our trolley onto Platform 9 3/4 (with house appropriate scarves).
 (BTW, Sharon was the only Hufflepuff the whole time we were in line, apparently everyone else in the world is a Griffindor).

-This was also the trip when we scored tickets to go see Harry Potter and the Cursed Child.
+In London, we scored tickets to go see Harry Potter and the Cursed Child.

 We saw it again in New York in the fall of 2018. #KeepTheSecrets